srzer/Samplers-in-Online-DPO/README.md

 # The Crucial Role of Samplers in Online DPO

 This repo provides code for the paper **"The Crucial Role of Samplers in Online Direct Preference Optimization"**.
 The `bandit` directory is to reproduce our numerical simulations, and the `alignment` directory is to reproduce our LM alignment experiments. **This repo is still under construction.
-If you find any issue in reproduction, feel free to reach out.**
+If you find any issue in reproduction, feel free to create an issue.**

 ## Numerical simulations
 The numerical simulations can be easily reproduced by running